-Net proceeds from the Notes Offering currently are estimated to be approximately \$119.6 million, after deducting the underwriting discount and estimated offering expenses payable by the Company (and assuming no exercise of the Note underwriter's over-allotment option).
+Net proceeds from the Notes Offering currently are estimated to be approximately \$95.6 million, after deducting the underwriting discount and estimated offering expenses payable by the Company.
 The Company will not receive any of the proceeds from the Common Stock Offering.